roblanf/BenchmarkAlignments/new_dataset_files/README.md

 2. Copy the partitions information into the SETS block in the NEXUS file.
 (I.e. loci and codon positions)

-3. Add information to the NEXUS block on which genome each column comes from.
+3. Add information to the SETS block on which genome each column comes from.

-4. If you have heterochronous data, create an ages.csv file, and populate it with the sampling dates of all taxa.
+4. If you have heterochronous data, create a samplingdates block, and populate it with the sampling dates of all taxa (see Duchene_2015a for an example).

 5. Make a new folder in the /datasets folder